Canceling Private Mortgage Insurance

-Since 1999, lenders have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his loan balance (for a loan made past July of that year) reaches less than seventy-eight percent of the price of purchase, but not at the point the loan's equity reaches more than twenty-two percent.
-(There are exceptions -like some loans considered 'high risk'.)
-However, if your equity gets to 20% (no matter what the original price was), you have the right to cancel PMI (for a loan that after July 1999).
+Beginning in 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan made after July of that year) reaches less than seventy-eight percent of the purchase price, but not when the loan's equity reaches more than twenty-two percent.
+(A number of "higher risk" loan programs are excluded.)
+But if your equity reaches 20% (regardless of the original price of purchase), you have the legal right to cancel your PMI (for a mortgage closed after July 1999).

 Do your homework

-Study your mortgage statements often.
-You'll want to be aware of the the purchase amounts of the houses that sell around you.
-You are paying mostly interest if your loan closed fewer than 5 years ago, so your principal probably hasn't lowered much.
+Analyze your statements often.
+You'll want to keep track of the the purchase prices of the houses that sell in your neighborhood.
+You've been paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal most likely hasn't lowered much.

 The Proof is in the Appraisal